Market

 Payment due to a General Partner (GP) in exchange for the management of a fund.
 Management fees for closed-end funds typically have two phases:

 A source of funding that uses preferred equity, convertible bonds or subordinated debt.
-Mezzanine debt ranks above common equity and below senior debt in the capital stack.
+Mezzanine debt ranks higher than common equity and below senior debt in the repayment priority.

 Companies with revenues generally ranging from $50 million to $1 billion.